As we dive into these little-known facts about lucid dreaming, let’s start with one about sleep and dreams in general:

 There are levels of lucidity

-They range from non-lucid, up to fully-lucid.
+One of the most valuable facts about lucid dreaming is that they range from non-lucid, up to fully-lucid.
 Non-lucid dreams are regular dreams during which you have no awareness of the fact that you’re dreaming.
 Sub-lucid dreams are those which involve minimal awareness, like a hint of lucidity.

 Mildly-lucid dreams involve knowing you’re dreaming, but not being able to do much during the dream.